ukgovdatascience/govuk-tech-docs-sphinx-theme/docs/example_components/markdown.md

 <!-- TODO: Add captions to figures -->

 To include images, you can use either Markdown, reStructuredText (ReST), or pure HTML.
-We have a GOV.UK logo image at `../_static/images/govuk-logo.png`.
+We have a GOV.UK logo image at `../_static/images/govuk-logo.png` that we will use in all the following examples.

 ### Markdown